-Among all the dishes, snacks, drinks in Turkey, I think Dondurma, the Turkish ice cream takes the cake when it comes to dramatic presentation.
+Among all the dishes, snacks, drinks in Turkey, Dondurma, the Turkish ice cream takes the cake when it comes to dramatic presentation.

-I was fascinated by the way the handsome ice cream sellers attract patrons.
-It’s the tricks they play while offering the ice-cream that are really unique.
-I stood there for a few minutes trying to understand what & how they do the tricks.
-They actually tease the customer by serving the ice cream with tricks.
+In order to attract patrons they actually tease the customer by serving the ice cream with tricks.
 Their most famous lines are “Ice cream, you scream, we scream !!!”

 Dondurma is also consumed in northern parts of Greece where it is called “Dudurmas” or “Kaimaki”.
 Dondurma literally means ‘freezing’ in Turkish.
 Two qualities that differentiate this ice cream from others are texture and density.
 It does not melt!

 It is served cold but not frozen and it is dense and chewable and has great elastic powers.
 It does not come even close to the ice cream we normally eat except that it’s also served in a cone.

 Sometimes it is so sticky that it’s eaten with a knife and fork!

 When asked to name a famous Turkish food, most people would say doner, or doner kebab.
 This dish is a popular fast food and street food item in Turkey and the word translates to “meat cooked on a rotisserie.”